-If you are looking for Tips for Success in VCE you have come to the right place!
+If you are looking for Tips for Success in senior school you have come to the right place!

 They cannot stop me.
 I will get my education, if it is in the home, school, or anyplace.